Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 ## Zoomorphism
-REH often compares humans to animals, a technique called zoomorphism.
+Howard often compares humans to animals, a technique called zoomorphism.
 The hero of the story is often compared to a panther or tiger, villains are often wolfish, ape-like, or hawk-like, and heavyweight men are bulls.
 >“They were wolves, but he was a tiger.” - Beyond the Black River, 1935